Setting up a Multi-Sport event such as a Triathlon is a fairly simple process that doesn't differ very much from a standard event.

 Once you've made sure the Race is set up correctly, navigate to the Scoring > Course tab.

-Notice that Timing Points, Devices, and Intervals have been pre-configured for the Course - complete with transitions - based on the distances and Leg types you entered when you created the Race, complete with transitions.
+Notice that Timing Points, Devices, and Intervals have been pre-configured for the Course - complete with transitions - based on the distances and Leg types you entered when you created.

 From here, you should: